halfbug/nextnode/README.md

 # test coverage
 $ yarn run test:cov
 ```
-#main pipeline test by niraj
+#Adding this for test only